 1. Balls.

-Balls used in a number of bowling games are a prominent example of a sphere geometric shape.
-For instance, bowling balls, cricket balls, volleyball, basketball, tennis ball, etc., are all constructed in the shape of a perfect sphere.
+The balls used in bowling are an excellent example of a geometric shape called a sphere.
+For example, bowling balls, cricket balls, volleyballs, basketballs, tennis ball, etc. are all made in the shape of a perfect sphere.

 2. Globe.

-Our planet earth is shaped like a spheroid, which closely resembles a spherical three-dimensional geometric shape.
-For simplicity, the shape of our planet is assumed to be a sphere, which is why the globes are constructed like a sphere.
+The planet Earth is a spheroid which is similar to a spherical three-dimensional geometric shape.
+For simplicity, our planet has the shape of a sphere, which is why the globes are designed that way as a sphere.

 3. Balloon.